eye-division/jennyblyth/_gallery/michael-buck.md

   farmer.&nbsp; The two are inextricably linked with one discipline feeding the other.&nbsp; With mornings spent in the studio, and afternoons on the land, he is creater of cob houses from earth, clay and wood; hazel coppice and fencing;
   raising geese and cattle.
-Michael Buck’s art is in the living.&nbsp; It is both authentic and organic in spirit and essence, so that each day, he is at one with the elements and the rhythms of the earth - ***A Life Lived in the Landscape.***
+Michael Buck’sart is in the living.&nbsp; It is both authentic and organic in spirit and essence, so that each day, he is at one with the elements and the rhythms of the earth - ***A Life Lived in the Landscape.***